 Case-fixing in Multnomah County Court on behalf of former attorney Lori Deveny

-Last week I teased a comprehensive article about the problem of case-fixing in Oregon courts.
+Last week I teased a comprehensive article about the problem of case-fixing and public corruption in Oregon courts.
 It is now officially a series.

 This case-fixing is arranged on behalf of attorneys — even the disgraced ones.
 It appears to be managed by their licensor, the Oregon State Bar (OSB), because of money: mandatory malpractice insurance money that the OSB administers.
 And, evidently, even in cases that aren’t about malpractice money, the fixing apparatus is still used to limit the financial liability of the OSB’s select attorney friends.

 Former attorney Lori Deveny is one of those elite friends.

 When she was finally revealed as a complete fraud in 2018, the OSB went to eyebrow-raising lengths to help cushion her fall from grace: helping her pay her way out of early bar complaints; publishing misleading Bulletin articles to distract from her smoking crater; refusing to prosecute her for practicing law after she resigned her license; and when none of that worked, misusing an Oregon statute (and usurping the Supreme Court’s authority) to take custodianship of her practice — apparently to shelter evidence of her criminal escapades.

 Perhaps most breathtaking was the OSB’s decree that Deveny had “earned” her 33% contingency fee, even in cases she had hastily settled in her own interests, and in which she had forged clients’ signatures and stolen their settlement checks.